jtauber/homer-ngram/data/README.md

 ## File Formats

-In each of these files, the first (white-space delimited) token on each line is a reference for the sequence of tokens the make up the rest of the line.
+In most of these files, the first (white-space delimited) token on each line is a reference for the sequence of tokens the make up the rest of the line.

 For example